cincuranet/blog/_posts/233814-comparing-disk-speed-of-various-disks-and-vms-in-azure.md

 #### Summary

 Different workloads have different needs, so measure yourself.
 Frankly switching between VMs isn't that difficult, so you can change your mind later if needed.
-And if you relies on best IO subsystem possible, get the Lsv2 and use the NVMe disk available.
+And if you relies on best IO subsystem possible, get the Lsv2 and use the NVMe disk available (and also make sure you understand it's an ephemeral disk).

 [1]: https://docs.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series#dsv3-series
 [2]: https://crystalmark.info/en/software/crystaldiskmark/